salesforce/utam-js-recipes/README.md

 $ yarn build
 ```

-> Note: `yarn prepare` shows an error if you run it more than once.
-That is expected because once yarn link is created, you must unlink to run again.

 There are two types of tests in this project:

 1. The first test (`force-app/test/crud.spec.js`) loads a provided URL and logs in through the standard login page before beginning the test.